 After your child has stopped vomiting for at least 4 hours, you can start the B.R.A.T. diet.
 B.R.A.T. stands for Bread, rice, applesauce and toast, and go from there.
 Stay away from anything spicy or greasy for a couple of days.

 **Advanced and severe dehydration should be evaluated and treated by a medical professional.
-I am posting this recipe in case you feel you want to use it and make no diagnosis or suggestions for the care of your child.
+This homemade pedialyte recipe is posted in case you feel you want to use it.
+We make no diagnosis or suggestions for the care of your child.
 If your child is ill, a call to your pediatrician or family physician may be needed.
 The material on this site is for educational or entertainment purposes only.